Hungarian camouflage pattern 2015M: History

-Appearance

-The colors of the MultiCam pattern were also used in the development of the HunCam Pattern.
-Hungarian forces deployed in Afghanistan used this new pattern from August 2016 onwards.
+Design

+HunCam was designed for the use of the Hungarian Defence Force in varied environments, seasons, elevations, and light conditions.

 HunCam has a background of a brown to light tan gradient, overprinted with a dark green, olive green, and lime green gradient and a top layer of opaque dark brown and cream-colored shapes spread throughout the pattern.

+The colors of the MultiCam pattern were used in the development of the HunCam Pattern.

 This allows for the overall appearance to change from predominantly green to predominantly brown in different areas of the fabric, while having smaller shapes to break up the larger background areas.

+Adoption

+Hungarian forces deployed in Afghanistan used this new pattern from August 2016 onwards.